awsdocs/amazon-vpc-peering-guide/doc_source/invalid-peering-configurations.md

 ![\[Edge to edge routing through an internet gateway\]](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/images/edge-to-edge-igw-diagram.png)

 Similarly, if VPC A has a NAT device that provides internet access to instances in private subnets in VPC A, instances in VPC B cannot use the NAT device to access the internet\.

+**Example: Example: Edge to Edge Routing Through a VPC endpoint**

+You have a VPC peering connection between VPC A and VPC B (`pcx-abababab`).
+VPC A has a VPC endpoint to S3; VPC B does not.
+Edge to edge routing is not supported; you cannot use VPC A to extend the peering relationship to exist between VPC B and S3.
+For example, traffic from S3 can’t directly access VPC B by using the VPC endpoint connection to VPC A.

+![\[Edge to edge routing through a VPC endpoint\]](https://drive.google.com/uc?export=download&id=1Q-N6l1G2XLdk1MYoZ-UhosWn-U6kZ0F1)